janpetzold/az305-learning/README.md

 Azure Policy is a service in Azure that enables you to create, assign, and manage policies to control or audit your resources.
 These policies enforce different rules over your resource configurations so the configurations stay compliant with corporate standards.

+Built-In policies include

+- Storage Account SKUs (Deny): Determines if a storage account being deployed is within a set of SKU sizes.
+Its effect is to deny all storage accounts that don't adhere to the set of defined SKU sizes.
+- Virtual Machine SKUs (Deny): Specifies a set of virtual machine SKUs that you can deploy.
+- Resource Type (Deny): Defines the resource types that you can/can't deploy.
+Its effect is to deny all resources that aren't part of this defined list.
+- Locations (Deny): Restricts the available locations for new resources.
+Its effect is used to enforce your geo-compliance requirements.
-Azure Policy "Modify" is used to add, update, or remove properties or tags on a subscription or resource during creation or update.
-A common example is updating tags on resources.
+- Add a tag to resources (Modify): Applies a required tag and its default value if it's not specified by the deploy request (basically add, update, or remove properties or tags on a subscription or resource during creation or update).
 Existing non-compliant resources can be remediated with a remediation task.
-A single Modify rule can have any number of operations.
-Policy assignments with effect set as Modify require a managed identity to do remediation.

 Initiatives can group multiple policies together.